DAPS++: Rethinking Diffusion Inverse Problems with Decoupled Posterior Annealing: Experiments

 We compare our method against several state-of-the-art diffusion-based inverse problem solvers, including DAPS-1K, DAPS-100~\cite{zhang2025improving}, DPS~\cite{chung2022diffusion}, DDRM~\cite{kawar2022DDRM}, DDNM~\cite{kawar2022DDRM}, DiffPIR~\cite{zhu2023denoising}, and DCDP~\cite{li2024decoupled}.
 Note that SVD-based methods such as DDRM and DDNM apply only to linear inverse problems.

 \textbf{Forward measurement operators.} We evaluate our approach on a variety of linear and nonlinear inverse problems.
 Linear tasks include super-resolution, Gaussian and motion deblurring, and inpainting with box or random masks.
 For Gaussian and motion blur, we use $61\times61$ kernels with standard deviations of 3.0 and 0.5, respectively.
 Super-resolution employs bicubic downsampling by a factor of 4, while inpainting tasks use the standard $128\times128$ box mask.
-Nonlinear tasks include high dynamic range (HDR) reconstruction and nonlinear deblurring, following configurations described in~\cite{zhang2025improving}.
-All measurements are corrupted by additive white noise with standard deviation $\gamma = 0.05$.
+Nonlinear tasks include high dynamic range (HDR) reconstruction and nonlinear deblurring, following configurations described in~\cite{zhang2025improving}.\footnote{Frequency-domain-based phase retrieval is discussed in the Supplementary Material, Section~S2.2.} All measurements are corrupted by additive white noise with standard deviation $\gamma = 0.05$.

 \textbf{Datasets and metrics.} We evaluate the proposed method on two benchmark datasets: FFHQ ($256\times256$)~\cite{karras2019style} and ImageNet ($256\times256$)~\cite{deng2009imagenet}.
 For both datasets, 100 validation images are used for quantitative evaluation under identical conditions.
 To comprehensively assess reconstruction quality, we report SSIM~\cite{wang2004image}, LPIPS~\cite{zhang2018unreasonable}, and FID~\cite{heusel2017gans} as our primary metrics.
-All methods—including ours and the baselines—are evaluated on images normalized to $[0,1]$ to ensure consistency and comparability across datasets.
+All methods---including ours and the baselines---are evaluated on images normalized to $[0,1]$ to ensure consistency and comparability across datasets.